Medical Dictionary

 Ectopic Pregnancy

-The uterus, or womb, is the place where a baby grows when a woman is pregnant.
-If you have an ectopic pregnancy, the fertilized egg grows in the wrong place, outside the uterus, usually in the fallopian tubes.
-The result is usually a miscarriage.
+The uterus, or womb, is the place where a fetus grows during pregnancy.
+In an ectopic pregnancy, the fertilized egg grows in the wrong place outside the uterus.
+It usually occurs in the fallopian tubes.
+These tubes carry eggs from the ovaries to the uterus.
+Sometimes, an ectopic pregnancy can occur in the ovaries, abdominal cavity, or the lower part of the uterus (cervix).

 Dept. of Health and Human Services Office on Women's Health